-Escape from /dev/null is a science-fiction story that you experience by coding it.
+Escape from /dev/null is a science-fiction or fantasy adventure that you experience by coding it.
 That’s about it :)

 The outer game map is a graph, which is navigated on a communal web-based interface.
 When a team decide to take a certain path from the node they’re on to a connected node, they’re presented with a challenge.
 The inner game is revealed step by step a challenge a time.

 From a birds-eye perspective it works like this;